• Skip to primary navigation

 Army of LadyBugs

 Ladybugs are a preferred choice of many who engage in “bug warfare” to rid their indoor garden of pests.
-These predators like feed on many different soft-bodied insects.
+These predators like to feed on many different soft-bodied insects.

 They will eat insects such as mealybugs, spidermites, the Colorado Potato Beetle and the European Corn Borer but aphids are their main source of food.
 One larva can eat about 400 aphids.
 One adult can consume about 5,000 aphids in it’s lifetime.

-Ladybugs I’ve used these critters in the past to help me keep my plants free from pests.
+I’ve used these critters in the past to help me keep my plants free from pests.
 I believe they can do a good job but there are some rules to follow if you want them to be effective.

 In this short article I’ve outlined a few rules to help you use them effectively if you decide that this form of pest control might be the right choice for your indoor garden.